Changing Patterns in Parental Time Use and Their Implications for Parental Wellbeing

 - Assess the role of flexible working in shaping parental time-use patterns and supporting greater wellbeing.

 The study uses time use diary data from the 2000/01 and 2014/15 United Kingdom Time Use Surveys.
 This is a largescale household survey that collects data on respondents’ time use in 10-minute intervals, as well as recording respondents’ enjoyment of each activity and their general wellbeing.

 This study is funded by the Economic and Social Research Council as part of their Secondary Data Analysis Initiative.
-NatCen is carrying out this study in partnership with Working Families and Professor Oriel Sullivan (Co-Director of the Centre for Time Use Research, University of Oxford)
+NatCen is carrying out this study in partnership with Working Families and Professor Oriel Sullivan (Co-Director of the Centre for Time Use Research, University College London)